micmejia/bible-dump/NKJV/Mark/Mark 1.md

 Then He healed many who were sick with various diseases, and cast out many demons; and He did not allow the demons to speak, because they knew Him. ## Preaching in Galilee

 ###### 35
-Now in the morning, having risen a long while before daylight, He went out and departed to a [^k]solitary place; and there He prayed.
+Now in the morning, having risen a long while before daylight, He went out and departed to a solitary place; and there He prayed.

 ###### 36
 And Simon and those _who were_ with Him searched for Him.